dl-watson/reading-notes/engineering-topics.md

 But sure, if it strokes your ego, judge your peers for their spaghetti code and snuggle up to your managers instead.

 To be clear, I also do have a lot of care for clean code, and I think this chapter makes some compelling arguments about how much time and effort it takes to be able to develop this sense.
 It involves a lot of understanding, a lot of experience, and a lot of practice, and I have a lot of respect for that.

+*Red, Green, Refactor*

+> Red — think about what you want to develop

+> Green — think about how to make your tests pass

+> Refactor — think about how to improve your existing implementation

+This article outlined the general philosophy behind test-driven development, and outlined a three-step process for writing and improving tests.

+I found the quoted text describing each step (above) to be particularly helpful, and feel that I need to practice approaching my code in a more incremental and thoughtful way, asking more whats and whys.
+I hope to develop more of an innate sense of these things through practice in methodically planning projects.

+*The Cycles of TDD*

+> You must write a failing test before you write any production code.

+> You must not write more of a test than is sufficient to fail, or fail to compile.

+> You must not write more production code than is sufficient to make the currently failing test pass.

+Focusing first on correct behavior, then on correct structure is an excellent way to describe the philosophy behind test-driven development, and this blog has been the most effective resrouce yet for convincing me why it's useful to appproach development in this manner.

+I don't have quite as strong a resonance with the next idea, that programmers make specific cases work by writing code that makes the general case work, but hope to soon develop it.